 Securely sign online and invite others to sign

-Making a South Dakota Healthcare Power of Attorney
+FAQs about making a South Dakota Medical Power of Attorney

 The individual giving permission is called the "principal," and the individual or organization obtaining powers is called the "agent."
 Designed for residents of South Dakota, our Power of Attorney for health care can be used in Minnehaha County, Pennington County, Lincoln County, and in all other parts of the state.
 All South Dakota Medical PoA forms from Rocket Lawyer can be fully personalized to address your specific scenario.
 This essential document will provide confirmation to medical facilities and other parties that your agent(s) can act in your interest when you are not able.

-It's quick and easy to grant or receive the support you need with a free South Dakota Healthcare Power of Attorney template from Rocket Lawyer:
+It's quick and easy to grant or receive the support you need with a free South Dakota Medical Power of Attorney template from Rocket Lawyer:

 This solution will often end up being notably less expensive than meeting and hiring the average provider.
 If necessary, you can start a Medical PoA on behalf of a family member, and then have them sign when ready.
 Please note that for a Power of Attorney to be considered valid, the principal must be an adult who is mentally competent when they sign.
 If the principal has already been declared incompetent, a conservatorship could be required.
 When managing such a scenario, it's best to speak with a lawyer.

-At times, in discussing the subjects of elder care and/or estate planning with healthcare or legal professionals, you or a loved one may hear "healthcare proxy" and "healthcare power of attorney" being used together or interchangeably.
+At times, in discussing the subjects of elder care and/or estate planning with healthcare or legal professionals, you or a loved one may hear "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" being used together or interchangeably.
 In reality, they are the same.
 That said, you should keep in mind that it is certainly possible to establish power of attorney over affairs that aren't health-related, in which case, "proxy" is not normally used.